trilinos/Trilinos/cmake/tribits/doc/TribitsUserQuickstartBody.rst

 Selecting compiler and linker options
 -------------------------------------

-NOTE: The Trilinos CMake build system will set up default compile options for GCC ('GNU') in development mode on order to help produce portable code.
+NOTE: The <Project> TriBiTS CMake build system will set up default compile options for GCC ('GNU') in development mode on order to help produce portable code.

 a) Configuring to build with default debug or release compiler flags: